trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 </table>

 {% include tip.html content="To do this in Windows open a command prompt and type "certUtil -hashfile pathToFileToCheck SHA256".
-To do this in Linux open a terminal and type "sha256sum pathToFileToCheck".
+To do this in Linux open a terminal and type 'sha256sum pathToFileToCheck'.
 Where pathToFileToCheck is replaced with the path of the file you are checking." %}

 5. In Teensy Loader select File -> Open HEX File.
 Then select the firmware you downloaded and click open.
 6. Now the firmware should appear at the bottom of the Teensy Loader application.